 As a committed player in water management, ENGIE is taking part in the current debate over corporate risk disclosure and water stewardship, alongside organizations such as the CEO Water Mandate of the UN Global Compact and the OECD.
 These initiatives have led to a homogenization of the definition and implementation of water stewardship.
-The Group has two waterrelated objectives for 2020: one involves the implementation of concerted local action plans for sites in areas with extremely high water stress, and the other involves reducing freshwater withdrawals across the Group.
-In 2020, ENGIE was awarded an A- rating by the CDP Water Disclosure program, representing a marked improvement compared with 2019.

-Each year, as part of the optimization of its energy production, ENGIE assesses the risk of water stress for the Group's industrial sites using the Baseline Water Stress Index and the Aqueduct tool (World Resource Institute).
-In 2020, 40 sites were located in areas with extremely high water stress (5.9% of sites excluding solar and wind), for which action plans have been finalized and are being implemented.
+The Group has set itself the target of reducing water consumption by 2030 and is continuing to implement action plans for sites facing high or extreme water stress.
+In 2021, ENGIE was awarded an A- rating by the CDP Water Disclosure program.
+Each year, as part of the optimization of its energy production, ENGIE assesses the risk of water stress for the Group's industrial sites using the Baseline Water Stress Index and the Aqueduct tool (World Resource Institute) which maps different water-related risks.
+In 2021, 37 sites were located in areas with extremely high water stress, i.e. 4.7% of sites (excluding solar and wind), for which action plans have been finalized and are being implemented.
 The impact of water stress is relative, however, as it depends on the site's activity and fresh water needs.
-Only six out of the 40 sites have substantial freshwater requirements (more than 100,000 m3/year).
+Only 6 out of the 37 sites have substantial freshwater requirements (more than 100,000 m/ year).
 For the others, the challenge is rather how to indirectly help to preserve water resources, for example by proposing the reuse of the water by other entities in the drainage basin.
 As of 2013, the Group has calculated the water footprint in the life cycle analysis of 1 kWh of electricity, and of 1 kWh of gas in 2016.
 All of the Group's initiatives have resulted in a 71.5% reduction in freshwater withdrawals from its power generation business since 2012.